wilfrantz/EasyJsonCPP/designDocument.md

 ## Future Enhancements

-- Addition of configuration file setters and getters.
+- Addition of support for more configuration file object formats.
 - More detailed error messages for enhanced debugging.
 - Enhanced exception safety in file and JSON operations.